corvuslee/public/hazelnut/purpose_built_db/dynamodb/README.md

 # NoSQL Workbench (optional)

 We are using [NoSQL Workbench for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) to visualize the data model.
-Download the [sample data model](Books.json) and import into the tools.
+Download the sample data model as raw file from [here](Books.json) and import into the tools.
 This step is optional as the screenshots are attached here.

 ![Import data model](images/workbench-import.png)